khearts777/khearts777.github.io/README.md

 No permission, we elevate
 Watch how legends are made

-We don’t bend, we don’t break
-Pressure turns to diamonds in our wake
-Every scar is a shining mark
-Strike a match — ignite the dark

 We go higher, higher
 Touch the sky, no ceiling
 Fearless fire, fire